 CMYK is the subtractive color model.
 It's called that because you have to subtract colors to get to white.
-That means the opposite is true -- the more colors you add, the closer you get to black.
+That means the opposite is true — the more colors you add, the closer you get to black.
 Confusing, right?

+Think about printing on a piece of paper.
 When you first put a sheet in the printer, you're typically printing on a white piece of paper.
 By adding color, you're blocking the white wavelengths from getting through.

-Then, let's say you were to put that printed piece of paper back in the printer, and print something on it again.
-You'll notice the areas that have been printed on twice tend to colors closer to black.
+Then, let's say you were to put that printed piece of paper back into the printer, and print something on it again.
+You'll notice the areas that have been printed on twice will have colors closer to black.

 I find it easier to think about CMYK in terms of its corresponding numbers.
 CMYK works on a scale of 0 to 100.
-If C=100, M=100, Y=100, and K=100, you end up with a black color.
+If C=100, M=100, Y=100, and K=100, you end up with black.
 But, if all four colors equal 0, you end up with true white.

 RGB color models, on the other hand, are designed for electronic displays, including computers.

 RGB stands for Red, Green, Blue, and is based on the additive color model of light waves.
 This means, the more color you add, the closer you get to white.
 For computers, RGB is created using scales from 0 to 255.
 So, black would be R=0, G=0, and B=0.
 White would be R=255, G=255, and B=255.

 When you're creating color on a computer, your color module will usually list both RGB and CMYK numbers.
 In practice, you can use either one to find colors, and the other color model will adjust accordingly.